exeny/exeny/README.md

 - 👀 I'm from Kazakhstan
 - 👀 I’m interested in web programing
 - 🌱 I’m currently learning HTML,CSS,JS
-- 💞️ I’m looking to collaborate on i now know(
-- 📫 How to reach me i get discord elected^-^

 <!---
 k1rgam9r/k1rgam9r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.